bigskysoftware/_hyperscript/www/posts/2021-03-06-hyperscript-0.0.5-is-released.md

   if elt matches <:focus/> log "Focused!"
   ```

-- Hyperscript now supports `I` as an alias for `me` and alterative forms of the comparison operators for it:
+- Hyperscript now supports `I` as an alias for `me` and alternative forms of the comparison operators for it:

   ```text
   I match .foo